rwaldron/tc39-notes/es8/2017-03/mar-22.md

 - B. Use the `own` keyword, as in Mark's proposal.
 But Brian says users don't like that.
 There could be a couple reasons for that and I'm curious which oue it is.
 One possibility is user dislike for any keyword.
 The other possibility is users not liking having to use "own" on properties but not on methods, which I can very much see how it would be annoying and confusing.
 This brings us to a third choice:
 - C. .Have a keyword (example: `prop`) to declare properties — all properties.
 Could maintain orthogonality by combining it with static if you want a static property.
 For properties you would need to `const` or `prop`.
 These are the three possibilities I see, I haven't heard any others.

 MM: Okay, well umm.
-So dean
+So dean...

 DT: We're way over timebox.
 The commitee has spent a big chunk of time, it's clear the commitee is very interested in this.
 Should this be a stage 1 thing where the commitee can really look at this and begin exploring it in more detail?
-To me, can we go for consenssu that this is something that we want to persue and the rest of these questions become a stage 1 and stage 2 conversation
+To me, can we go for consenssu that this is something that we want to persue and the rest of these questions become a stage 1 and stage 2 conversation.

 BT: It's well-taken that the general bucket of people haven't learned class syntax is larger than current users.
 But let's be clear: talking about tens of thousands or more using currently-proposed syntax.
 Not insignificant.
 If it turns out that this proposal creates viscerally negative reaction, I think we will have a problem regardless of what we're saying.
 I don't know how to weigh that versus the other things.